Carrie Anne: Conception and recording

-According to Allan Clarke the song was written during a concert the group did with Tom Jones; Graham Nash and Tony Hicks were the main composers, with Allan Clarke supplying the lyrics for the middle eight.
+According to Allan Clarke the song was written during a concert the group did with Tom Jones; Graham Nash and Tony Hicks were the main writers, with Allan Clarke supplying the lyrics for the middle eight.
 The introduction features vocal harmonies strongly influenced by the Beach Boys.
 A steelpan solo is featured, probably the first use of the instrument on a pop record.
 The solo (mostly a harmonized restatement of the vocal melody) was probably played by Trinidadian Ralph Richardson, though others argue it may have been Mario Gibbins.

 The track was recorded in only two takes on 1 May 1967 at EMI's Abbey Road Studios.
 The first take was a false start and can be heard on the compilation The Hollies at Abbey Road: 1966 to 1970.

 Cashbox called it "a gently driving, pulsating, soft-rock venture that is likely to stir up a lot of activity with the teens".

 The song is a shy tribute to Marianne Faithfull.

 "Carrie Anne" appeared on the soundtrack of Michael Apted's 1974 movie Stardust.
 It was also used in the HBO series The Sopranos, episode "Down Neck" (Season 1, Episode 7), during one of Tony's flashbacks.